jess197/jess197/README.md

 -->
 - 🔭 I’m currently working as a Database Developer - PL/SQL
 - 🌱 I’m currently learning Front-End Tools and Python
-- 💬 Ask me about Investments, Music, Series, Technology and Travels Around the World :earth_americas: :airplane:
+- 💬 Ask me about Investments, Music, Series, Technology, Development and Travels Around the World :earth_americas: :airplane:
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jessicaccostaesilva/) and [Email](jessicacostaesilva97@gmail.com)